Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Introduction

 \section{Introduction}

-Scattering plays a crucial role in determining the appearance of observed objects.
-When scattering occurs multiple times within a medium, such as biological tissues, fog, or clouds, it is referred to as a complex medium.
-Light propagation through complex media results in random interference patterns known as speckle patterns\cite{Goodman2007}.
+Light scattering plays a crucial role in determining the appearance of most of the things we see.
+When scattering occurs multiple times within a medium, such as biological tissues, fog, or clouds, it is called a complex medium.
+The propagation of light through complex media results in random interference patterns known as speckle patterns\cite{Goodman2007}.
 For a long time, light scattering in complex media was considered uncontrollable.
 This fundamental challenge of light scattering affects not only imaging \cite{Yoon2020}, but also poses obstacles in communication, spectroscopy, and other optical and photonic technologies.

 Imaging through complex media has long been seen as a formidable challenge.
 However, a groundbreaking experiment by Vellekoop and Mosk \cite{Vellekoop2007} demonstrated that by controlling wavefronts through spatial light modulators (SLMs), light can be focused through scattering media.
-Subsequent experiments by Popoff et al. made significant advancements by introducing a method to measure the transmission matrix of complex media, allowing for wavefront control using SLMs behind these media \cite{Popoff2010, Popoff2010a}.
+Subsequent experiments by Popoff et al. \cite{Popoff2010, Popoff2010a} significantly advanced the field by showing that complex media can be described as a linear operator acting on electric field states.
+They experimentally measured this operator and introduced its matrix representation, known as the transmission matrix of the complex medium \cite{Popoff2010, Popoff2010a}.
+This development enabled light control behind the scatterers using SLMs.

 These remarkable advancements led to a better understanding of complex media and paved the way for developing non-invasive imaging techniques through such media.
-Specifically, experiments \cite{Bertolotti2012, Katz2014} utilized the phenomenon known as the memory effect.
-Within small regions, when an input wavefront reaching a complex medium is tilted within a certain angular range, the output wavefront is equally tilted, resulting in the translation of the speckle pattern behind the complex medium \cite{Freund1988, Judkewitz2015}.
+Specifically, experiments by Bertolotti et al. or Katz et al. \cite{Bertolotti2012, Katz2014} utilized the phenomenon known as the memory effect.
+Within small regions, when an input wavefront reaching a complex medium is tilted within a certain angular range, the output wavefront is equally tilted, resulting in the translation of the speckle pattern behind the complex medium \cite{Freund1988, Freund1990, Judkewitz2015, Osnabrugge2017}.
 In imaging, within a memory effect region, light emitted from each point source behind the complex medium creates an almost identical speckle pattern that is shifted according to the position of the source origin.